Short Change Hero

 The crowd was thick and she tried her best to lose Rachel in it but the woman was on her like a tick, there was just no way to shake her.
 Resigned she made her way to the buffet table to get something to eat and, hey maybe Rachel would too, food goes in, words don't come out.

-Santana turned around and leaned close, "If one of these people are the person we are looking for your constant blathering about our mission will send them away don't you think?" she whispered tersely.
+Santana turned around and leaned close, "If one of these people is the person we are looking for, your constant blathering about our mission will send them away don't you think?" she whispered tersely.

-She covered her mouth and looked around suspiciously before she caught up to Santana who had taken her pause as a cue to bolt away, "Wait we really do need to find her first."
-She whispered to her partner, no small task seeing as how Santana was taller and moving at a good clip ahead of her.
+She covered her mouth and looked around suspiciously before she caught up to Santana who had taken her pause as a cue to bolt away.
+"Wait, we really do need to find her first," she whispered to her partner, which was no small task seeing as how Santana was taller and moving at a good clip ahead of her.

 The far wall of the building at the top of three small steps was very thinly populated making it a perfect vantage point for her to pretend to do what she was here for and for Rachel to keep blurting out their mission with only the slightest chance they be overheard.
 She leaned heavily against the wall and began to eat her cracker sandwiches and realizing that it was her first meal of the day.